-Founded in 1966, the Ulster Orchestra has been at the forefront of musical life in Northern Ireland and the Orchestra's fifty six full-time musicians form the region's only professional symphony orchestra.
+Founded in 1966, the Ulster Orchestra has been at the forefront of musical life in Northern Ireland and the Orchestra's sixty three full-time musicians form the region's only professional symphony orchestra.

 In 2014 the Ulster Orchestra appointed Rafael Payare as its Chief Conductor.
 Payare is a conductor in high demand amongst the world's great orchestra and joins a distinguished line of past principal conductors including Bryden Thomson, Vernon Handley, Yan Pascal Tortelier, Dimitry Sitovetsky, Thierry Fischer and Kenneth Montgomery.
 The relationship between Rafael Payare and the Orchestra was further cemented in 2016 when the conductor was made Music Director of the Ulster Orchestra.
 2014 was also the year that Jac van Steen was appointed Principal Guest Conductor, in recognition of his long-standing and vital relationship with the Orchestra.